Center for Friends of the Bible

 Jesus looks tenderly into the frightened woman's face and says, "Fear not, Daughter, your faith has made you whole.
 Go in peace."

-And just as Jesus said these words, a messenger came from Jairus' house and told him, "Your daughter is dead.
+And just as Jesus said these words, a messenger came from Jairus' house and announced, "Your daughter is dead.
 There is no need to trouble the Healer any further."

 But immediately, Jesus turned to Jairus and said, "Fear not, only believe, and your daughter will be made whole as well."
 Jairus, there is no fear in love.
-This woman believed and now is filled with love and joy.
-You must believe and love; then fear will vanish for you as well.
+This woman believed and now is filled with love, joy and peace.
+You must also believe; then fear will vanish for you as well.

 Two Bleeding Women